 - 1 boneless butt or shoulder pork roast

 - In a small bowl, mix 1 Tbsp of xylitol, paprika, chili powder, cumin, salt, and pepper together.
 Rub well into all sides of roast.
-Marinate in seasonings for a an hour, or over night.
+Marinate in seasonings for an hour, or overnight.

 - Place roast in slow-cooker and pour chicken broth over top.
 Cook on low for 8 hours.
 Remove roast from slow cooker and discard all but a 1/2 cup of juices.
 Slice or shred roast and return to crockpot.
 Whisk remaining tablespoon of xylitol, apple cider vinegar, and ketchup with 1/2 of juices, and pour over roast.
 Stir and serve immediately.